gr997570/CSCI5709-Group12-S21/GurleenKaur_Saluja_readme.md

 ```
 "engines": {
 	"node": "6.11.0",
 	"npm": "3.10.10"
 }
 ```

-- The code in [ITNEXT](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147) was implemented by Olutunmbi Banto.
+- The code in [ITNEXT](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147) was implemented/shared by Olutunmbi Banto.
 - [ITNEXT](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147) Code was used because these versions of node and npm are used by Heroku to run the application on server.
 - [ITNEXT](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147) Code was modified by Group12-S21.